flutter/website/src/adoptawidget/index.md

 **Respond within three days after being assigned**

-If we don't hear back from you, we might need to assign someone else.
+If we don't hear back from you, we might need to assign it to someone else.

 **One issue at a time**

-If you're already working on an issue, wait until it's closed before asking for another.
+If you're already working on an issue, wait until it's closed before requesting another.

 **Don't create "Adopt A Widget" issues**